Are Crawfish Safe During Pregnancy?

-- Crawfish is a high protein food, containing 14 grams of protein per 3 ounces (85 gram) serving.
-This makes crawfish a perfect choice for individuals looking to build or maintain lean muscle tissue.
+- Crawfish is a high-protein food, containing 14 grams of protein per 3 ounces (85 grams) serving.
+This makes crawfish perfect for individuals looking to build or maintain lean muscle tissue.
 Moreover, crawfish is a complete protein, with all essential amino acids in good proportions, making it a healthy choice.

 - Crawfish are also rich in minerals such as calcium, iron, selenium, magnesium, phosphorous, and zinc.

 - Crawfish are a minor source of vitamin-A and long-chain omega-3 fatty acids (PUFA), essential for healthy mucosa and skin.

 - Crawfish are high in folates, niacin, vitamin B6, thiamin, and riboflavin.